imperial-qore/TranAD/README.md

 ```bash
 python3 preprocess.py SMAP MSL SWaT WADI MSDS SMD MSDS
 ```
+Distribution rights to some datasets may not be available.
+Check the readme files in the `./data/` folder for more details.

 ## Result Reproduction
 To run a model on a dataset, run the following command: